 Developer Prescott Bailey purchased the building at 210 Laurel Street in the summer of 2015 for \$432,000 from the Louisiana Fraternal order of Police.
-Two floors were added to the single-story building.
-The first two floors are leased for office and retail use with the top floor housing a residential condominium with unobstructed views of the river.
+The \$2 million project is three stories and the first two floors are leased for office and retail use with the top floor housing a residential condominium with unobstructed views of the river.
 The development was completed in the middle of 2017.